codecrafters-io/build-your-own-redis/stage_descriptions/lists-08-ef1.md

 > RPUSH list_key "one" "two" "three" "four" "five"
 ```

-Next, it will send an `LPOP` command to your server for the list that was just created:
+Next, it will send an `LPOP` command to your server specifying the list that was just created:

 ```bash
 > LPOP list_key